anthonybguillermo/picturesque/README.md

 ```
 - Connect to new Postgres data base and migrate the data along with any fixtures to populate the model.
 - Create a super user to access the admin panel
-- in settings.py set the Postgres database as default and if in development set to sqlite3
+- In settings.py set the Postgres database as default and if in development set to sqlite3
 ```
 if 'DATABASE_URL' in os.environ:
 DATABASES = {